sage-code/maj/basic.md

 Possible answers:

-* von hir tsu dor! = from here to there!
+* von hir tsu ibi! = from here to there!
-* von loca que te picu!  = from a place you like!
+* von loca ke tu picu!  = from a place you like!
-* von tesa que ne ovi'upa!  = from a forgotten time!
+* von tesa ke lo oviu!  = from a forgotten time!

 verb: oveu = to forget